LIPS-scheme/lips/docs/docs/scheme-intro/core.md

 ;; ==> "Hello"
 ```

-To check if object is a string you can use `string?` predicate.
+To check if an object is a string, you can use `string?` predicate.

 ## Multiple values
-By default functions in Scheme return single value, but you can return multiple values with `values` expression.
+By default, functions in Scheme return a single value, but you can return multiple values with `values` expression.

 ```scheme
 (define (div-mul x y)